 Description: This course introduces the student to researching the needs and wants of customers.
 The student performs statistical analysis on multiple factors involved in developing marketing campaigns, such as pricing, digital marketing, multiple marketing channels, segmentation, and others.
-Offered as needed.
+Offered Spring semester annually, or as needed.